Emmanuel Nyaletey and BridgeSolarPower.com

 The BridgeSolarPower.com plan is to work with OBADA.io to create Digital Product Passports.
 Africans who purchased secondhand solar panels - upgraded due to high real estate costs in OECD nations - can tag (QR code, blockchained) and regularly report on reuse for carbon credits.

-Who is against that?
+Who might be against that?

-I have long ago wanted to cease to be the overweight White Savior speaking on behalf of Africa, Asia, Latin America, even if I was merely blocking the tackle of another White Savior - Jim Puckett - who was going at their knees.
+I have long ago wanted to cease to be the White Savior speaking on behalf of Africa, Asia, Latin America, even if I was merely blocking the tackle of another White Savior - Jim Puckett - who was going at their knees.

 See 2017 blog "Reversing Environmental Racism" Owning Your Stereotypes and Profiles

-They had interviewed Jim Puckett for 10 minutes and he said at the end - when they asked about Joseph "Hurricane" Bensons - and Jim said he "did not know" the name but then said it was a "very biased question" and then said it was "a friend of Robin Ingenthron" (not. only met Joe once, after the curious accusation), they froze and never said...
-"But we interviewed YOU, JIM, and you said after the questions that you had a disclaimer and objected to airing of your interview.
+They had interviewed Jim Puckett for 10 minutes and he said at the end - when they asked about Joseph "Hurricane" Benson - Jim said he "did not know" the name but then said it was a "very biased question"...

-But let's put that aside.
 Emmanuel's BridgeSolarPower.com reuse business is going to be great for Africa.
 It will lower the cost USA and EU solar panel recyclers bear.
 It will reduce raw material mining and extraction.
 And it will cost a LOT less than shredding the solar voltaic panels Africans want to reuse.

 But does his son, Daniel Puckett, not recognize his father's evasiveness?
 Because the kind of guy who had been interviewed by the speakers, who asks why they never interviewed him, must have done that kind of thing in the family before.